 ― Seth Godin, Author of ‘Tribes: We Need You to Lead Us’

-What Seth Godin writes about tribes also relates to companies, workplaces and employees – all of which contribute to, influence and create organisational culture.
+What Seth Godin writes about tribes also relates to companies, workplaces and employees – all of which contribute to, influence and create organizational culture.
 The advantages of a positive workplace culture cannot be overstated.
 Employees working for a company with a strong culture are not only happier but are more engaged.

 Over the past couple of decades, the subject of employee engagement has been a popular one in HR circles.
 And it’s not difficult to see why; employees who are engaged in their work are more productive, are more likely to become brand ambassadors, and are more likely to stay with their current employer.

 Engagement Cannot Be Created in a Vacuum

 Enjoying our work, using our skills and knowing that what we do matters all contribute to engagement.
 However, employee engagement cannot be created in a vacuum.

 The likelihood of us being engaged in our work increases by feelings of being connected to the company’s values, our co-workers and working together towards a unified cause.
 In other words, engagement goes hand-in-hand with company culture.

 On the contrary, it’s unlikely an individual can experience high levels of engagement if he or she worked in a toxic work environment and was not aligned with the company’s mission and goals.
 As shared by Thrive Global, people don’t leave toxic jobs, they leave toxic work cultures.